GIRLS LIKE US

 EMBRACE - ENLIGHTEN - EMPOWER

-Girls Like Us is an empowerment group for young women dedicated to the betterment, enrichment, and empowerment of Brown & Black Girls.
-This program is based out of West End Neighborhood House that teaches girls between the age of 8-15 everything from safety to interpersonal skills.
-While they’re all a little different, the common thread is that they all create a sense of community for the young women involved.
-We provide a safe space for the girls to communicate with each other to talk about their feelings, school, self-care, and more.
-The goal is to educate and empower girls who come from underserved communities while giving them the tools and confidence they need to advocate for themselves.
+Girls Like Us (G.L.U) is an empowerment group for young women, focusing on the betterment, enrichment, and empowerment of Brown & Black Girls.
+Based at West End Neighborhood House, this program educates over 150 girls weekly between the ages 8-15 on various topics, from safety to interpersonal skills.
+Despite their differences, all activities foster a sense of community among the participants.
+The initiative provides a safe space for girls to discuss feelings, school, self-care, and more.
+The ultimate aim is to educate and empower girls from underserved communities, equipping them with the tools and confidence to advocate for themselves.

 Community Partners